 What is A/A testing?

-A/A testing is a derivative of A/B testing.
+A/A testing is a derivative of A/B testing (check out A/B testing definition).
 However, instead of comparing two different versions (of your homepage, for example), here we compare two identical versions.

 Two identical versions?
 Yes!

 The main purpose of A/A testing is simple: verify that the A/B testing solution has been correctly configured and is effective.

 - To check that an A/B testing tool is accurate

 - To set a conversion rate as reference for future tests

 - To decide on an optimal sample size for A/B tests